 Creating an Inclusive Environment

 It takes many different strengths, experiences, and types of diversity to make an organization successful.
 It is important for leaders to understand the elements of creating an environment that welcomes and includes each employee.
 These environments both feel good and make good business sense.
-According to Deloitte, inclusive workplaces are 6X as likely to be innovative, and have 2.3X the cash flow per employee over non-inclusive workplace.
-You will explore how to create leadership behaviors that model inclusivity, create safety in the workplace, and truly understand and promote individual’s’ strengths.
+According to Deloitte, inclusive workplaces are 6X as likely to be innovative and have 2.3X the cash flow per employee over non-inclusive workplaces.
+You will explore how to create leadership behaviors that model inclusivity, create safety in the workplace, and truly understand and promote individuals’ strengths.

 Finance for Leaders

-As a leader, no matter what area of the organization in which you work, decisions need to be made with an understanding of the financial impact to the company.
-Finance for Leaders helps builds confidence in understand finance, the language of business, so you can speak with your peers using the correct terms, concepts and appropriate foundational knowledge.
-In this program you’ll also develop an understanding of all of the key financial documents, how to interpret them, and why they are important.
+As a leader, no matter what area of the organization in which you work, decisions need to be made with an understanding of the financial impact on the company.
+Finance for Leaders helps build confidence in understanding finance, the language of business, so you can speak with your peers using the correct terms, concepts, and appropriate foundational knowledge.
+In this program, you’ll also develop an understanding of all of the key financial documents, how to interpret them, and why they are important.
 Financial terms and calculations will be explained in a way that makes sense for both financial and non-financial business professionals.
 Finally, you will also be challenged to apply what you learn in class by analyzing how your work and your decisions are related to the overall performance of the company.

 It’s more important than ever to know, understand, and delight your customers.
 However, this is often easier said than done.
 Growth comes from providing solutions and experiences to differentiate your company from your competition.
 Delivering exceptional customer service is all about the details and this session will provide strategies to deliver customer experiences with purpose.
 In order to exceed expectations, you need to create systems and processes to make sure that nothing is left to luck.
 Learn ways to be intentional to create memorable experiences and you will make sure your customers are telling others about their excellent experience with your organization.